stephenberry/glaze/README.md

   bool raw_string = false; // do not decode/encode escaped characters for strings (improves read/write performance)
   bool structs_as_arrays = false; // Handle structs (reading/writing) without keys, which applies to reflectable and

-  bool read_allocated =
+  bool partial_read =
-     false; // Reads into only allocated memory and then exits without parsing the rest of the input
+     false; // Reads into only existing fields and elements and then exits without parsing the rest of the input

   // glaze_object_t concepts
   bool partial_read_nested = false; // Advance the partially read struct to the end of the struct